 Sand Hollow State Park is situated 15 miles east of St George Utah.
-Sand Hollow State Park features a1300 acre lake and is adjacent to BLM Utah Sand Mountain OHV with 15,000 acres of sand dunes and desert trails.
+Sand Hollow State Park features a1300 acre lake and is adjacent to BLM Utah Sand Mountain OHV with 15,000 acres of dunes and desert trails.
 The lake is popular for swimming, boating, jet skiing, and camping.
 The Beach at Sand Hollow (BASH) rents watercraft, ATVs, and UTVs buy the hour or day.
 There are also several campgrounds in the area.
 3351 S Sand Hollow Rd Hurricane, Utah.

 St. George Dinosaur Discovery Site

 The Dinosaur Discovery Site in St George is a small museum built over the actual discovery site of hundreds of dinosaur footprints.
 The museum also displays fossils, dinosaurs bones, and replicas of Jurassic animals.
 For kids, there is a playroom where they can dig for fossils in the sand.
 There is also a short movie to watch the museum a gift shop.
 Nearby Rosenbruch World Wildlife Museum features 300 dioramas with animals from around the world.
 On a day trip, you will have plenty of time to see both attractions.